14 Jul Have You Looked at Your Paycheck Recently?

 Health Savings Accounts

 Unlike an FSA, you own and control the money in your HSA.
 You may also be able to invest the money in your HSA just like you would a 401(k) or IRA — which is also different from an FSA.
 Plus, you can take the balance with you if you leave your employer.
-You can also put more money into an HSA — up to $3,450 a year for individuals or $6,900 a year for families in 2018.
-To be eligible, you must be enrolled in a high-deductible health insurance plan.
-Specifically, in 2018, your deductible must be at least $1,350 for individual coverage or $2,700 for family coverage.
+You can also put more money into an HSA — Maximum contribution amounts for 2022 are $3,650 for self-only and $7,300 for families.
+The annual “catch-up” contribution amount for individuals age 55 or older will remain at $1,000.

 Voluntary salary reduction plans

 Employees may elect to reduce their salaries to cover the cost of child care, dependent care, medical expenses, dental, and vision care expenses.
-These amounts escape wage taxes – a savings for both the employer and the employee.
-Again, these plans can be set up by an employer, often through a Flexible Spending Account or Section 125 Cafeteria Benefit Plan by following appropriate design, notification, documentation and accounting procedures.
+These amounts escape wage taxes – savings for both the employer and the employee.
+Again, these plans can be set up by an employer, often through a Flexible Spending Account or Section 125 Cafeteria Benefits Plan by following appropriate design, notification, documentation, and accounting procedures.